-Risk Exposure Risk Management Policy Objective risk, interest rate risk, The Company shall continue to adopt prudence in financial management and discipline in the area of operational controls, policies and procedures To monitor and manage financial exposures relating to the Company's operation and investing activities Competition The Company shall continue to compete through project concept, To manage competitive pressures among the industry players quality of projects, affordability of products, location of projects and value enhancement through project management and financing Business risk Risk Management Policy for decision making on management and operation To facilitate good governance through accountable management of the Company's risk management framework.
+Risk Exposure Risk Management Policy Objective Financial Risks, i.e. credit risk, interest rate risk, liquidity risk, other market price risk The Company shall continue to adopt prudence in financial management and discipline in the area of operational controls, policies and procedures To monitor and manage financial exposures relating to the Company's operation and investing activities Competition The Company shall continue to compete through project concept, To manage competitive pressures among the industry players quality of projects, affordability of products, location of projects and value enhancement through project management and financing Business risk Risk Management Policy for decision making on management and operation To facilitate good governance through accountable management of the Company's risk management framework.
 Product safety risks Project Review Policies and Guidelines This policy covers the criteria set and the procedures involved in the review and evaluation of proposed projects.
 CCTV Policies and Procedures Security measures for protection and safety of customers, tenants and employees Risk of inappropriate contact Supplier Accreditation Policy Ensures that all vendors who wish to provide supplies are capable of providing quality goods or services, and have technical, commercial, and financial ability, adequate equipment and facilities, good service performance, or any other measures that will ensure quality and reliability in every purchase made.